What is Implied Volatility in Options Trading?

 - Difference Between Implied Volatility and Historical Volatility

-- Pros and Cons of using Implied Volatility
+- Advantages and Disadvantages of Implied Volatility

-How Implied Volatility Works
+How Implied Volatility Works?

 Factors Affecting Implied Volatility